-Social media keeps evolving well beyond being a breakout trend, to a mature marketing environment, and doesn’t show any signs of slowing down.
-Just like game-changers such as Snapchat or Periscope, a new day can bring a new million-dollar idea that we didn’t even know we needed the day before.
+Social media platforms keep evolving well beyond being a breakout trend, to a mature marketing environment and don’t show any signs of slowing down.
+Just like game-changers, such was Snapchat or now TikTok, a new day can bring a new million-dollar idea that we didn’t even know we needed the day before.

 The world of social media has grown so vast, from a time when it seemed like Facebook or bust, to now filled with sparkling new social platforms for every interest, idea or hobby.

 The growing rabbit hole can make social media marketing look a little intimidating, because, well, where do you start?

 Luckily for us, we don’t have to conform to just one way of getting our message out there.
 But depending on what we’re trying to push, certain platforms get better results for certain brands.